KshshVrma/JavaScript-Basic-Projects/medium/dynamic_calender/images/README.md

-# Hacktoberfest 2022 - Python Easy Programs
+# Hacktoberfest 2022 - Python Medium Programs

 You can add your Images here.